erjosito/request/README.md

 - The option to read a "variables" section out of the yaml file, and replace in each JSON/XML file the variable by its value (option --testVariables)
 - The option to parse the JSON/XML for variables, compare them to the variables defined in the YAML file, and report any missing variable that has not been defined in the YAML file
 - The option to run with more or less output (option --verbose)
-- One level of variables recursion supported (see the example "tenant_recursive", quotes need to be used)
+- One level of variables recursion supported (see the example 'tenant_recursive', quotes need to be used)
 - URLs can be parametrised too (although request.py uses the root URL for all XML and JSON requests)
 - You can define variables in the individual tests too.
 That way you can reuse the same JSON code multiple times in one .cfg file, each time with different variables.
-See the example "tenant_with_epgs".
+See the example 'tenant_with_epgs'.

 <h2>v0.2</h2>
 In this version the option --ucsdjs was implemented.
 When used, instead of configuring the APIC, JavaScript files will be